Two Stroke Piston Diagnosis

 on the exhaust side so catastrophic problems will appear

 there first.
 There are several reasons for a failure like

-this, here are the most common; air-leak at the magneto
+this, here are the most common; air-leak at the

-side crankshaft seal, too lean carb jetting, too far
+crankshaft seal, too lean carb jetting, too far

 advanced ignition timing or faulty igniter box, too hot of